Connect with us

 University tuition can cost quite a tidy sum even after subsidies.
 Plan early.

 For some Singaporean parents, having their child is accepted into a local university is a dream come true.
-As of 2017, about one in three children of each cohort makes it to a local university.
+With demand for university places outstripping supply by more than 2 to 1, securing a spot remains fiercely competitive.

 However, unlike during Secondary School or Junior College where many Singaporeans only needed to pay a modest sum for school fees, the costs of local university tuition can run into tens of thousands of dollars yearly even after the MOE Tuition Grant.